cjsv/uuid/README.md

 within clock sequence, for variants and versions where time is relevant.

+This version has been updated to account for the deprecation of the crypto:md5 function.

 Each UUID belongs to a variant, distinguished by the most significant bits in the byte 9 of the UUID (counting from 1).
 Not every pattern of 128 bits is a valid UUID.